Skills4EOSC Training Courses

 Description: This course is designed for early career researchers in climate change affiliated with Research Performing Organizations (RPOs).
 It covers the entire research cycle through four modules: Planning, Active Research, Dissemination, and Access & Re-use.
 Participants will learn about data lifecycle, research data management, Open Science and FAIR principles, and data management planning.
 The course introduces major climate science infrastructural initiatives and emphasises the importance of understanding Open Science policies and practices in the climate change domain.
 It aims to equip junior researchers with the skills needed to conduct transparent, collaborative, and impactful climate research.

-Who should attend: Researchers in Climate Change
+- Who should attend: Climate Science researchers

-Level: Beginner/ Intermediate
+- Level: Beginner/ Intermediate

 4.5 Open Science Skills for Digital Museum Collections (under development)